-In toroidal fusion systems, the plasma that flows across the outermost confining magnetic surface can (1) be allowed to neutralize by striking the chamber walls and recycle into the plasma or (2) be directed to a divertor chamber to be pumped away.
-The recycling option is unacceptable for two reasons (1) wall erosion and (2) in a deuterium-tritium power plant will not prevent the accumulation of the helium ash.
+In toroidal fusion systems, the plasma exhaust, which flows across the outermost confining magnetic surface, can (1) be allowed to neutralize by striking the chamber walls, which conventionally meant neutrals recycling into the plasma or (2) be directed to a divertor chamber to be pumped away.

-The pumping option comes with its own constraints.
-(1) Practicality and the requirement that most of the volume immediately behind chamber walls be reserved for neutron breeding of tritium implies the divertor chambers can cover only a small fraction, $f_d$, of the area of the walls.
-(2) The pumping speed must be adequate to balance the turnover the particle inventory in a particle confinement time $\tau_p$.
+Two issues make the conventional recycling option unacceptable: (a) wall erosion and (b) in a deuterium-tritium power plant, the accumulation of the helium ash.
+However, these two issues may be solvable by the use of flowing liquid lithium \cite{Andruczyk:2023}.
+Wall damage, including that from high energy alpha particles, is relatively easily addressed by a thin layer of flowing lithium.
+But, to be an alternative to a divertor, flowing liquid lithium must be able to trap cold alpha particles and carry them and other species in the escaping plasma to places where they can be removed from the plasma chamber.
+As discussed in \cite{Andruczyk:2023}, adequate lithium trapping of helium was until recently considered unlikely but recent experiments imply the opposite may be true.
+This could remove the requirement for a divertor system to concentrate the plasma flow to specific locations where pumps are located and fundamentally change the design of fusion power plants.

-The small fraction of the wall area that can be covered by divertor chambers implies that only a small fraction of the power leaving the plasma can enter the divertor.
-The power crossing each square meter of the walls must be sold to pay for all of the equipment behind the walls---the higher the power density the more economic is fusion until the limits of materials are reached.
-The maximum power density on any material surface cannot be allowed to be high compared to the average and have an economic fusion power plant.
+The pumping option comes with its own constraints, which are reviewed in \cite{Tok-Div2022}, \emph{Benefits and Challenges of Advanced Divertor Configurations in DEMO}. (a) Practicality and the requirement that most of the volume immediately behind chamber walls be reserved for neutron breeding of tritium implies the divertor chambers can cover only a small fraction, $f_d\sim0.01$, of the area of the walls. (b) The pumping speed must be adequate to balance the turnover in the particle inventory in a particle confinement time $\tau_p$.